danymarsico/danymarsico/README.md

 - 🌱 I’m currently studying coding in a bootcamp program
 - 💬 Ask me about italian food and I'll be already in the kitchen preparing something delicious for you!
-- 📫 How to reach me: feel free to contact me danymarsico@gmail.com